Are you a public servant or politician, looking for new ways to involve citizens in policy-making in your community?

 During the Autumn School, participants are informed about interesting cases regarding deliberative democracy from around the world.
 Additionally, participants will be assisted in developing their own project, based on the political and sociological characteristics of their community.
 We will equally consider some good arguments and incentives that politicians can employ when introducing these methods.

-The G1000 summer school will take place in Eupen, the capital of the German speaking region of Belgium and the home of the ‘Ostbelgien model, on Thursday 18 and Friday 19 November, 2021.
+The G1000 Autumn School will take place in Eupen, the capital of the German speaking region of Belgium and the home of the ‘Ostbelgien model, on Thursday 18 and Friday 19 November, 2021.
 Those that are interested can also participate in the welcome drink offered by the Parliament on Wednesday 17 November.

 It will be hosted in Eupen, the capital of the German speaking region of Belgium and the home of the ‘Ostbelgien model’.